-- Procedures performed using soft tissue dental lasers do not need stitches
+- Laser dentistry uses soft tissue dental lasers that do not need stitches

-- Certain procedures do not require anesthesia shot.
+- Certain laser dentistry procedures do not require anesthesia shots.

 - It minimizes bleeding because of the high-energy light beam aids in the clotting of exposed blood vessels.